Skip to main content

 Basic Usage

-from src.kapso import Kapso, DeployStrategy
+from kapso.kapso import Kapso, DeployStrategy

 kapso = Kapso()

-# Build a solution
+# Build a solution - agent builds evaluation dynamically

 solution = kapso.evolve(